Skip to contents

 Conclusion

 In this vignette, we introduced the Trio class and demonstrated how to create a Trio object using curated datasets, source and ID, or loading an object directly.
-We also showed how to add metrics and auxiliary data to a Trio object and evaluate the performance of different methods using these metrics and auxiliary data.
+We also showed how to add metrics and supporting evidence to a Trio object and evaluate the performance of different methods using these metrics and supporting evidence.
 We hope this vignette helps you get started with Trio and conduct benchmarking studies more effectively.

 Session Info